Is G2A Legit and Safe? Honest Review for India (2026)

 Is G2A legit, or a scam?

-G2A is legit in the sense that it is a real, established marketplace and the vast majority of purchases go through fine.
-It is not a scam.
+G2A is legit in the sense that it is a real, established marketplace and the vast majority of purchases go through fine, it is not a scam.
 What it is, is a gray market: individual sellers source keys from regional pricing, bulk buys, or occasionally questionable origins, and you cannot tell which in advance.
 Steam can revoke a key that was obtained with a stolen card, which historically happened on G2A and led to public developer criticism.
-In 2026 this is rarer thanks to better seller verification, but the structure of the risk has not changed.
+In 2026 this is rarer thanks to better seller verification, but the structure of the risk has not changed, you are trading consumer protection for a lower price.

 How to buy safely on G2A